AlessandroAvi/NodeRed_mlClassification_tfjs/README.md

 ![Prediction](https://github.com/AlessandroAvi/Node_red_tfjs_classification/blob/main/Img/prediction.jpg)

-## PROJECT PROCEDURE
+# HOW TO REPLCIATE THE PROJECT
 The project is about the application of machine learning on node-red, a flow based developement tool for visual programming.
 The aim of the project was to develope a node that once taken an image in input is able to classify it and define if the image contains a mask or not.
 The idea comes from [this tutorial](https://developer.ibm.com/tutorials/building-a-machine-learning-node-for-node-red-using-tensorflowjs/) developed by Paul Van Eck at IBM, whom also posted a video tutorial explaining the project [here](https://www.youtube.com/watch?v=bOdlPwWej98&t=0s).
 My project exploits the same idea but applies it on a smaller classification problem.

 The project work flow is:
-- Install the necessary packages and libraries
+- Set up the pc installing node.js, node-red and all the packages
 - Create the custom node for the node-red environment
 - Find/create a dataset for the model training
 - Create and train a model for the image classification